gustavo89587/detection-fidelity-score/README.md

 Supports confident action

-A low-fidelity detection may still fire frequently — but it does so by externalizing cost onto analysts and operations.
+A low-fidelity detection may fire frequently — but it does so by externalizing cost onto analysts and operations.

 Volume is a metric.